 A review of on-farm biosecurity in the pre-breeding period is vital in combatting the spread of BVD.
 Based on the outcomes of RDP-funded TASAH investigations by trained veterinary practitioners, the following were identified as the most likely pathways by which infection was introduced to pregnant cattle during the window of susceptibility, and should therefore be the focus of biosecurity reviews.
 While these biosecurity reviews were carried out with BVD in mind, attention to these areas will reduce the likelihood of introducing infectious diseases in general.

-1. Boundary contact.
+- Boundary contact.

-2. Purchased cattle (or those returning from sales,
+- Purchased cattle (or those returning from sales,

-3. Movement of personnel without adequate
+shows or contract rearing). - Movement of personnel without adequate

-attention to hygiene.
+attention to hygiene. - Equipment.

-5. Vaccination.
+- Vaccination.

-To download the full factsheet, click here
+To download the full factsheet, click here.